 Hunter names are cycled through and never deleted from the current Hunt Roster unless they have been identified for a hunt for that species that year.
 Hunters may only participate in one game damage hunt, management hunt, or management removal for each species per year.

-A Conservation, base hunting license, and valid General Deer, Elk or Antelope hunting license is required to hunt.
+A Conservation, Base Hunting license, and valid General Deer, Elk or Antelope hunting license are required to hunt.
 Valid license types are identified for each hunt.
-Depending on the type of hunt, the FWP Regional office may require or offer the purchase of additional B license(s).
+Depending on the type of hunt, the FWP regional office may require or offer the purchase of additional B license(s).

-Game Damage and Management Hunts could take place anytime from August 15–February 15.
-Elk Management Removals may extend for a longer period of time in the spring.
+Game damage and management hunts could take place anytime from Aug.
+15–Feb.
+15. Elk management removals may extend for a longer period of time in the spring.

 Game damage occurs when wildlife such as elk, deer, and antelope concentrate on private farms and ranches and damage crops and property.